Hanhan1989/utilities-bundle/README.md

 ### License

-Utilities Bundle is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+Utilities Bundle is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.